CapitalX/supabaseVectorDB-PDF/README.md

-# PDF Documentation RAG System
+# PDF to Supabase Importer Documentation

 A TypeScript-based system for processing ServiceNow PDF documentation into a vector database with semantic search capabilities.
 The system uses LangChain, OpenAI embeddings, and Supabase for vector storage.